Whistleblower in Michigan doctor sexual abuse case to speak - WHIZ News

-Attorney Parker Stinar, part of a Denver-based firm retained by ex-athletes accusing Dr. Robert E. Anderson of assault, says a former Wolverine wrestler will read parts of his letter that detail his previous complaints and correspondence he received from the university.
+Parker Stinar with Denver-based Wahlberg, Woodruff, Nimmo & Sloane told The Associated Press a former Wolverine wrestler from the 1970s will be among the speakers at Thursday’s news conference.
+The man, who Stinar didn’t identify, will read parts of a letter he has kept that detail his previous complaints about Anderson and correspondence he received from the university, Stinar said.

+“Every victim that we’ve spoken with wants the university to be held accountable,” Stinar said.
+“And equally if not more important, wants to spread awareness so that one voice isn’t silenced until it gets to 100.
+But that first voice is heard and actions are taken to prevent this from happening ever again.”

 The revelations echo high-profile sexual abuse allegations made against sports doctors at other universities.